Poll: 85% of respondents indicate serious crimes committed by defendants in subversion case

 The sentencing for the subversion case took place on Nov.
 19 at the West Kowloon Magistrates' Court.
 This case marks the first subversion of state power case in Hong Kong, and due to the large number of defendants involved, the verdict has attracted significant public attention.
 Benny Tai, the mastermind behind the illegal "primary election" plan, was sentenced to 10 years in prison.

 In response, DotDOtNews conducted a survey yesterday morning to gauge public opinion on the sentencing of the case.
 By 5 pm, 2,818 internet users had participated in the poll.
-The results indicate that 85.2% (2,403 people) of respondents believe that the crimes associated with the case are serious.
+The results indicate that 85.2% (2,403 people) of respondents believe the crimes associated with the case are serious.
 Among them, 51.2% (1,443 people) consider the crimes to be "very serious," while 34% view them as "serious."
-Only 2.3% (65 people) had no opinion, reflecting that the vast majority of respondents regarded the crimes as serious.
+Only 2.3% (65 people) had no opinion, reflecting that most respondents regarded the crimes as serious.

 Regarding support for the court's ruling, 86.8% (2,445 people) of respondents expressed "support" for the court's decision, while 11.4% (323 people) reserved their opinions.